CCMurphy-dev/muninn-releases/docs/MUNINN_ADMIN_GUIDE.md

 1. **Load exam**:
    - Click "Load Exam"
    - Select the exam config JSON file
-   - Results are automatically loaded from the results_path
+   - Results are automatically loaded from the tracking database

 2. **Select candidate**:
    - Choose a trainee from the dropdown